adamnfish/discs-challenge-scala/README.md

 If you want to run the project every time the code changes you can use `~run`, which will watch for changes and execute the `run` command each time.
+This means the visualisation will be kept up to date so you can always hit refersh in your browser to see your current solution.

     $ sbt
     ...
     > ~run

-This initially provided answer is not a very good one, have a look at you'll be able to improve on it!
+This initially provided answer is not a very good one, have a look at how you'll be able to improve on it!
 It only has 15 discs, you can use up to 50 in your answer.
 Also, all the discs are hard-coded to a radius of 20.
 It would be better to make each disc as large as fits in the available space (i.e. without overlapping another disc or point).

 ## Repository layout